thundernet8/draftjs-to-html-fork/README.md

 # draftjs-to-html-fork

-draftjs raw content to html convertor with code highlight support
+draftjs raw content to html convertor with code highlight handling support.

 # Note

 This is a fork and modified verision of draftjs-to-html package, the very most change is add code highlight support.

+The `code` block will wrapped with `<pre class="draft2html--pre"><code class="_lang_default draft2html--code">` and `</code></pre>`.
+And the source code text will treated by prismjs library.
+What more you should do is to choose a code highlight stylesheet file as you like from [prismjs](http://prismjs.com/).
+The [highlightStyleSample.css](highlightStyleSample.css) is one of them.

 ## Installation